 The Bankrate promise

 In the United States, over 73 percent of the population is overweight or obese, according to the Centers for Disease Control (CDC).
-Cultural movements around body positivity are working to normalize all body shapes and sizes and to put an end to fat shaming (as well they should), but body composition is still tied to a variety of health outcomes.
+While human bodies can be healthy in various shapes and sizes, body composition is still tied to a variety of health outcomes.
 Bankrate explains how and why your weight can affect your life insurance choices and helps you learn what options you have to get the coverage you need.

 Do life insurance companies need to know your weight?

-Yes.
+Yes, but weight itself isn’t necessarily the biggest driver of your premium.
+Generally, what insurers are looking at is your height-to-weight ratio, which can help determine if you qualify as overweight or obese in a medical sense.
 A policyholder’s weight is often critical information to life insurance companies because weight can sometimes result from other diseases like Cushing’s disease, hypothyroidism, polycystic ovary syndrome (PCOS) and insulin resistance.
 Excess body weight can also make you more likely to develop serious health conditions like heart disease, type 2 diabetes and sleep apnea.
-Therefore, life insurance companies typically look at your body mass index (BMI) to assess whether you might be a high-risk applicant due to your weight.
+Therefore, life insurance companies typically look at your body mass index (BMI), which includes both your height and weight measurements, to assess whether you might be a high-risk applicant due to your weight.

 “Build is by far one of the most common factors that knock people out of preferred underwriting classes for life insurance,” says Michael C. Staeb, Insurance Planning Consultant and an independent wholesaler with 20 years experience.
 “Medical studies have shown that the extra weight does cause additional long-term strain on the heart.
 This is true of overweight individuals where the extra weight is not fat, but instead muscle.